Multiclass Local Calibration with the Jensen-Shannon Distance: Acknowledgements

 The research of Cesare Barbera, Giovanni De Toni, Andrea Passerini, and Andrea Pugnana was partially supported by the following projects: Horizon Europe Programme, grants \#10112\-0237-ELIAS and \#101120763-TANGO.
 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HaDEA).
 Neither the European Union nor the granting authority can be held responsible for them.
-The research of Cesare Barbera, Giovanni De Toni, Andrea Passerini, and Andrea Pugnana was also supported by Ministero delle Imprese e del Made in Italy (IPCEI Cloud DM 27 giugno 2022 – IPCEI-CL-0000007), PNRR-M4C2-Investimento 1.3, Partenariato Esteso PE00000013-“FAIR-Future Artificial Intelligence Research”, funded by the European Commission under the NextGeneration EU programme, and SoBigData.it, receiving funding from European Union – NextGenerationEU – National Recovery and Resilience Plan (Piano Nazionale di Ripresa e Resilienza, PNRR) – Project: “SoBigData.it – Strengthening the Italian RI for Social Mining and Big Data Analytics” – Prot.
-IR0000013 – Avviso n.
-3264 del 28/12/2021.
+The research of Cesare Barbera, Giovanni De Toni, Andrea Passerini, and Andrea Pugnana was also supported by Ministero delle Imprese e del Made in Italy (IPCEI Cloud DM 27 giugno 2022 – IPCEI-CL-0000007), PNRR-M4C2-Investimento 1.3, Partenariato Esteso PE00000013-“FAIR-Future Artificial Intelligence Research”, funded by the European Commission under the NextGeneration EU programme.